 The generalised wind data of the Atlas file is created by forcing the measured data to fit a standard Weibull frequency distribution.
 The magnitude of any prediction error is affected by the degree of transformation applied by the Analysis procedure in order to create the Atlas file.

-The direction rose is typically divided into 12 equal direction sectors.
+The direction rose is often divided into 12 equal direction sectors.
 Steep, oblique ridges affect the direction of the incident flow and may cause the wind direction at the predicted site to fall into an adjacent direction sector to that occurring at the reference site.

-4. ACCUMULATION OF PREDICTION ERRORS.
+4. ACCUMULATION OF PREDICTION ERRORS

-The size of any error by WAsP is dependent on the degree that the operational limits are violated by factors associated with the atmospheric conditions and the terrain.
+The size of any error by WAsP is therefore dependent on the degree that the operational limits are violated by factors associated with the atmospheric conditions and the terrain.
 Consider here, only the effects from orography on the accuracy of the WAsP prediction model.

-Application of WAsP to estimate the mean windspeeds $(U{Pe})$ , at the predicted site using measured data at the reference site $(U_m)$ involves creation of a generalised Atlas file valid within a region defined by the extent of the wind regime at the reference site and which must include the predicted site.
+When applied to estimate the mean wind-speeds (UPe), at the predicted site using measured data at the reference site (URm), WAsP first creates a generalised Atlas file by means of its Analysis procedure.
 The Atlas file represents the distribution of wind-speeds and directions for the whole area around the reference site with all local obstacles, surface roughness and orographic effects either removed or standardised.
-Both when creating the Atlas file and when generating wind estimates for the predicted site, the effects from local obstacles, roughness and orography are determined for each direction sector using 3 built-in physical models for the reference site and the predicted site, respectively.
+The effects from local obstacles, roughness and orography are determined for each direction sector using 3 built-in physical models.
+The Atlas file is assumed to be universal within a region defined by the extent of the wind regime at the reference site.
+The predicted site is assumed to lie in the same regime so that the same Atlas file may then be used to predict its conditions.
+The Atlas file generated from measured data at the reference site is then used to estimate the wind-speeds and energy at the predicted site, taking into account the local obstacles, surface roughness and orographic effects at the predicted site, using the WAsP Application procedure.

-In the Atlas generation as well as in the prediction procedure WAsP relates wind speed at an actual site ( $U{Rm}$ and $U{Pe}$ , respectively ) to the Atlas value $U_A$ .
-The accurate speed-up correction for orographic effects has an accompanying error ( $E_1$ and $E_2$ ).
-The error will normally have a positive sign in line with the tendency for WAsP to overpredict rugged sites relative to flat sites.
+Consider first the WAsP Application procedure applied using generalised wind-speed data from the Atlas file $(U{A})$ to estimate the sector-wise wind-speeds at a particular (predicted) site (UPe).
+The accurate speed-up correction for orographic effects has an accompanying error $(E_2)$ .
+The error will normally have a positive sign in line with the tendency for WAsP to overpredict rugged sites when using a flat reference site.
 Steep terrain promotes flow separation, particularly on the lee side of a ridge lying at an obtuse angle to the wind flow.
 When the flow is detached from the ground, the effective terrain is modified to something that is less rugged than the actual terrain.
 Linear numerical models such as WAsP that assume attached flows, could therefore be expected to overpredict consistently flow speeds over rugged terrain.
+Supporting evidence for the over-prediction of sites in rugged terrain is available in the literature [4,8].